 Contributing to power generation in Brazil and the sustainable development of the area where it is deployed, in the southeastern region of the state of Pará.
-This is a commitment undertak enby the Belo Monte Hydroelectric Power Plant, which, with its 11,233.1 megawatts (MW) of installed capacity, is the largest, 100% Brazilian hydroelectric plant.
-Built in the Xingu River, the Plant has 8 Turbines (UGs), 611.11 MW of power each, that make up the Main Powerhouse, which are added to the 6 UGs in the Supplementary Powerhouse, 38.85 MW each, and, through the National Interconnected System (SIN), generates clean and sustainable energy for the whole country.
+This is a commitment undertaken by the Belo Monte Hydroelectric Power Plant, which, with its 11,233.1 megawatts (MW) of installed capacity, is the largest 100% Brazilian hydroelectric plant.
+Built on the Xingu River, the Plant features 8 Turbines (UGs) at 611.11 MW of power each in its Main Powerhouse, which are added to the 6 UGs in the Supplementary Powerhouse, at 38.85 MW each, and, through the National Interconnected System (SIN), generates clean and sustainable energy for the entire country.

 All of these actions fall under the Basic Environmental Project (PBA), linked to the project’s deployment.
 The document comprises 117 programs and projects focused on the development and quality of life of the communities in the region, as well as environmental conservation and the broadening of scientific knowledge on the Amazon.
 As for volume of actions performed, Belo Monte is already considered the largest environmental licensing process to ever have been monitored by the Brazilian Institute of the Environment and Renewable Natural Resources (Ibama).

 Altamira, the most populous city near the hydroelectric power plant, received the largest investments – approximately R$ 1.5 billion.
 The expansion of the water supply system, construction of the waste sanitation system and the connection of 19,000 homes to a modern sanitation network greatly contributed to the quality of life of its residents.